GDSL-UL/the_knowledge/08_RStudio.Rmd

 This will require a good internet connection and will take a while, but you only need to run it once.

-Once ready, you can start the instance as follows (Mac example):
+Once the image is on your local machine, you can run it with the following command:

 ```
-docker run -d --name rstudio -v $HOME:/home/rstudio/alex -e PASSWORD=secret -p 8787:8787 rocker/geospatial
+docker run -d --name rstudio -v ${PWD}:/data -e PASSWORD=secret -p 8787:8787 rocker/geospatial
 ```

-This maps your local home drive (`$HOME`) to a given directory in the container (in this case - `/home/rstudio/alex`).
 Using this approach, you can store files on your laptop's drive, and access, edit or create new ones from the container (ie. using RStudio).
 The command above also sets up a password (`secret`) and username (`rstudio`) to use when you login to RStudio.